Historical Markers in

 Today, Monroe County continues to thrive as a vibrant community that embraces its history while looking toward the future.
 Its charming small towns, picturesque landscapes, and strong sense of community make it a wonderful place to live and visit.

-This timeline provides a concise overview of the key events in the history of Monroe County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Monroe County, Illinois.

 • 1722 - French explorer Philippe François Renault leads an expedition to the area that would later become Monroe County.